Sumwunn/DoomRPG/README.md

 The main goal of this fork is bugfixing/stability & performance improvements; however, some usability/gameplay tweaks have been made.
 I recommend reading CHANGELOG.txt and the commits for all the changes.

+# <ins>Note</ins>
+- This fork's branch predates WNC12k's Rebalance and lacks a lot of fixes and improvements.
+However, it's relatively playable and is similar (gameplay-wise) to Kyle873's last release.

 ## Installing

 Compatible source ports: